Ralph Klassen

-Ralph Leo Klassen (September 15, 1955 – August 3, 2020) was a Canadian professional ice hockey player who played 497 games in the National Hockey League.
+Ralph Leo Klassen (September 15, 1955 – August 3, 2020) was a Canadian professional ice hockey player who played 497 games in the National Hockey League (NHL).
 In Klassen's ten-year career, he played for the California Golden Seals, Cleveland Barons, Colorado Rockies, and St. Louis Blues.

 Junior hockey career

 Klassen was born in Humboldt, Saskatchewan.
 He entered the major junior hockey ranks in the Western Canadian Hockey League (WCHL) at the age of 15.

 Klassen played his entire major junior career with the Saskatoon Blades of the WCHL, where he skated for five seasons, as a center and left wing.
 His highest scoring production as a junior with the Blades was 77 points including 23 goals, in 1973–74.
 He captained the Blades in 1974–75, and played for the Team Canada team at the World Junior Hockey Championships, earning a silver medal in 1975.
 Klassen played 300 games for the Blades, second only to Fred Williams, who holds the distinction of playing the most games for the team in its history, at 319 games.